okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ### Multibrand customizations and emails

 Before authentication, end users see the correct brand’s sign-in page by visiting the custom domain associated with the brand.
-When an end user triggers an email, it's branded based on the custom domain from which the end user initiated the flow.
+When an end user triggers an email, Okta bases its branding on the custom domain from which the end user initiated the flow.

 For example, you have a custom domain with branding for the "Widgets, Inc." app.
 An end user attempts to resets a password from the sign-in page.
-The sign-in riggers a Forgot Password email.
+The sign-in triggers a Forgot Password email.
 The email has the branding associated with the custom domain for "Widgets, Inc.".

 See [Brands](/docs/concepts/brands/).

 ### Use the Brands API

-The Brands API allows you to customize the look and feel of pages and templates, such as the Okta-hosted Sign-In Widget, error pages, email templates, and the Okta End-User Dashboard.
+The Brands API allows you to customize the look and feel of pages and templates, such as the custom sign-in page, error pages, email templates, and the Okta End-User Dashboard.
 You can brand these pages and templates without setting up a customized Okta URL domain.

 > **Note:** If you change any email code using the [Admin Console](#edit-a-default-email-template), your customizations may override the values of the Theme objects.
 To get your Theme object values back, reset the code editors in the Admin Console to the default settings.